 When is Winter in New Zealand?

 New Zealand, especially the mountainous regions, see snow from June to August.
 But snow can appear outside these months as well.
-Also, in some areas of New Zealand, snow can be found all throughout the year – year-round snow-cloaked mountains are an attractive tourist feature of the country.
+Also, in some areas of New Zealand, snow can be found throughout the year; year-round snow-cloaked mountains are an attractive tourist feature of the country.

-During the winter months, the temperatures range from 12 to 16 degrees, with cooler climates and occasional rainfall – the temperatures in the alpine regions can drop to 10 degrees during winter.
+During the winter months, the temperatures range from 12 to 16 degrees Celcius, with cooler climates and occasional rainfall – the temperatures in the alpine regions can drop to 10 degrees Celcius during winter.

 When is Summer in New Zealand?

-The summer in New Zealand is from December to February, but the season could stretch to mid-March.
+The Summer in New Zealand is from December to February, but the season could stretch to mid-March.
 New Zealand’s summers are hot but not humid.
-The average temperatures range from 21 to 25 degrees.
+The average temperatures range from 21 to 25 degrees Celcius.
 The days are long with lots of sunshine, and summer rainfall is rare.

 December is the start of the summer season, but it can still feel a bit like spring in the northern region, with cooler climates.